-More specific therapies, often used as alternatives or together with medications, include cognitive behavioural therapy, interpersonal therapy, behavioural therapy, and psychodynamic psychotherapy.
+More specific therapies, often used as alternatives or together with medications, include cognitive behavioural therapy and interpersonal therapy.
 Studies have shown that psychotherapy has an actual physiological effect on the brain, easing symptoms of depression.

 |Cognitive-behavioural therapy||Cognitive-behavioural therapy helps patients identify and then alter false assumptions about the world and themselves that can lead to depression.|

 |Interpersonal therapy||The goals of interpersonal therapy are improved communication skills within social and family interactions.
 Interpersonal therapy is most effective when major interpersonal issues are present.|

 |Motivational interviewing||Motivational interviewing is most effective when depression and substance abuse are both present.|